eduardocasino/kim-5-resident-assembler/README.md

 The code in the `examples` folder is in the Public Domain.

 The code in the `utils` folder is under the MIT License.
 See the LICENSE.md file for details.

+### Acknowlengements

+[Hans Otten](http://retro.hansotten.nl) for the original preservation job on the KIM-5 software.